 - Have a plan set up for you and your family.

-- Complete a contact card for all family members with names, numbers and email addresses.
+- Complete a contact card for all family members with names, numbers, and email addresses.

 Prepare a first aid kit filled with:

-- Bandages, antiseptic wipes, instant ice pack, adhesive tape and scissors
+- Bandages, antiseptic wipes, instant ice pack, adhesive tape, and scissors

-Chapter two: Weather Alerts, Emergency News Apps
+Weather Alerts, Emergency Apps:

 Make sure you download the 13News Now App for the latest news emergency information.